sgofferj/TAK-mass-enrollment/Readme.md

 Every user **must** have at least one own group, but the additional groups are optional.
 Multiple groups in a group field should be separated my **commas** while the fields are separated by **semicolons**.

+Every row also **must** have 5 columns.
+If a column is empty, add semicolons (max 4 per row, see examples).

 #### Examples